 He was implementing a new form of democracy in a land that had never heard of it before.

 Alexander then brought about the single most deadly plague of heart attacks upon the administrative class of the Empyraeum that had ever existed (except for his disappearance centuries later).
-He had them comb the census and send a vote to every single adult over the age of majority from Eire to Far Xin and everywhere in between.
-He instituted a day of holiday when each and every citizen so qualified would attend the main temple of their town or city and choose between the two candidates vying to represent them.
+He had them comb the census and send a vote to every single adult over the age of majority from Eire to Manchuria and everywhere in between.
+He instituted a day of holiday when each and every citizen of age would attend the main temple of their town or city and choose between the two candidates vying to represent them.

 Of course, the candidates campaigned, gave speeches, and made grand promises as was natural but the choice was ultimately up to the anonymous decision of the citizen.
 The organisation required was staggering but the ultimate result was the election of just over 1000 Senators to represent the will of the peoples of the Empyraeum.

 Ultimately, Alexander had the Hegèmon's final veto and was commander of the military but the Senate decided the laws that shaped the new land.
 They debated on disputes and formalised the new Empyraen Standard Greek language.
 The Senators helped gain funds to rebuild or improve their towns and cities, troops to repel invading armies, and negotiation on taxation among many other items too numerous to give name to.

 It became the model for both national government among the Empyraeum's neighbours and local legislature.
 Soon, every polis large enough to have a temple had their own Koncilia and Congress to bring local issues to the attention of their very busy Senators.
 Amazingly, the unmitigated political chaos that ensued actually worked and the people were happy.